jamgamm/ENSF409FinalProject/README.md

 5. Click on submit to finalise the order
 6. You may create multiple orders as well before quitting the program (continue through steps 3-5 until satisfied)
-7. On receipt of successful order completion, proceed to check on the txt files created to see the food added to each order
+7. On receipt of successful order completion, proceed to check on the txt files created in your working directory to see the list of food added to each order